zubxxr/r2ware/README.md

 #### Docker Container Setup

-2. **Inside Docker Container:**

-   Run the following commands while inside the R2's Docker container to enable communication with a ground station on the same network:
+2. **Inside Docker Container**: Run the following commands in the container to enable communication with a ground station on the same network:

    ```bash
    apt install -y ros-foxy-fastrtps
    ```

-### Ground Station Setup
+### *Ground Station Setup*

-3. **Ground Station Configuration:**

-   Run the following commands on the ground station running Autoware:
+1. **Ground Station Configuration**: Run the following commands on the ground station.

    ```bash
    sudo ufw disable